-WHEREFORE, Plaintiffs, individually and on behalf of the members of the Class alleged and identified in this Complaint, respectfully request the Court enter an Order:
+WHEREFORE, Plaintiffs, individually and on behalf of the members of the Class alleged and identified in this First Amended Complaint, respectfully request the Court enter an Order:

-Certifying the proposed Class under Federal Rule of Civil 1.
-Procedure 23(a), (b)(2), and (b)(3), and, in the alternative, (c)(4) as set forth above;
+- Certifying the proposed Class under Federal Rule of Civil 1.
+Procedure 23(a), (b)(2), and (b)(3), and, in the alternative, (c)(4) as set forth above; - 2.
+Declaring that Defendants are financially responsible for providing sufficient notice to the Class members of the pendency of this lawsuit;